avabs/avabs.github.io/AZ-204/Azure_Storage.md

         - Data - Stores application data
         - OS - hosts the VM's OS and boot volume
         - TEMP - not a managed disk, store pages and swap files

+#### Azure Blob Storage
+    - Page Blobs
+	- Commonly used for virtual hard disks on Azure VM
+	- Optimised for read and write - 512 byte
+    - Block Blobs
+	- Storage large blobs (4.75TB)
+	- Blobs could be deleted or updated
+    - Append Blobs
+	- Optimised for append operation
+	- Inseration at the end of the blob only
+	- Can not be deleted or updated
+    - Moving blobs between Storage Containers
+	- It is not supported natively.
+	- It could be achieved with AzCopy tool.
+	- Data Movement Library can also help in such operation.
+    - Moving blobs between Storage Accounts
+	- AzCopy is helpful here.
+    - Blob leasing provides ownership of the blob for given time period or indefinitely and it makes sure that blob is read-only during lease period
+    - Tiers in decreasing order of the cost - Premium - Hot - Cold - Archive
+    - Retention Policies - Time Based & Legal Hold